nixxphi/Learnable-task-VII/README.md

 ### Observers
  Includes an observer object with two observer classes, observer1 and observer2 with methods for adding, removing and notifying observers with notifications for different actions, not just dialing.
  Why I did this? it just didn't make sense to leave the others out.
 Chalk it up to equality.
-- .
+- ###### Yeah...I got rid of most of that.
+Too much clutter.

 ### The interface:

 The interface offers a menu with responses to be provided as numbers.
 Attempting to dial a phone number absent from the contacts list returns an error message.
 Maybe making it console.error would be best.
 Console.log works just fine though... and I really dont wanna go back in. i might remake the whole thing, again.
-The main menu has options for
+The main menu has options for:
-- Add new contact
+- Addind a new contact.
-- Dial phone number
+- Dialing a phone number(must be saved to work).
-- View contacts list
+- Viewing contacts list.
+- Viewing full call history.

 #### Contacts list

 Going with this option lists all saved contacts on the console.
-You select contacts by typing in their index numbers
+You select contacts by typing in their index numbers Selecting a number brings up another set if options for contact methods.
+You can:
+- Dial the selected contact.
+- Edit the selected contact.
+- Remove the selected contact.
+- Return to the main menu.